allegro/marathon-consul/README.md

 ## Usage

 - Consul Agents should be available at every Mesos Slave, tasks will be registered at hosts their run on.
-- Only tasks which are labeled as `consul:true` will be registered in Consul.
+- Only tasks which are labeled as `consul` will be registered in Consul.
+By default the registered service name is equal to Marathon's application name.
+  A different name can be provided as the label's value, e.g. `consul:customName`.
+As an exception of the rule, for backward compatibility with the `0.3.x` branch, a value of `true` is resolved to the default name.
 - Only services with tag specified by `consul-tag` property will be maintained.
 This tag is automatically added during registration. **Important**: it should be unique for every Marathon cluster connected to Consul.
 - At least one HTTP healthcheck should be defined for a task.
 The task is registered when Marathon marks it's as alive.
 - Provided HTTP healtcheck will be transferred to Consul.